7 Best Dual Sport Helmets with Bluetooth: Uniting Safety and Connectivity for Your Riding Experience

 But perhaps the biggest upgrade tech-wise from the DS is that you now have the ability to tune it for Bluetooth comms.
 The flat panel on the sides gives a nice sticky mounting patch, but Shoei actually made a cutaway on the inside to store the speakers.

-If you plan to spend a great deal of time on the saddle, Shoei Hornet X2, the first Shoei helmet that I’m seeing with a pinlock, gives you that quieter high speed highway ride and comfort features for multi-season adventure touring.
+If you plan to spend a great deal of time on the saddle, the Shoei Hornet X2, the first Shoei helmet that I’ve seen with a pin-lock, gives you that quieter high-speed highway ride and comfort features for multi-season adventure touring.
 It’s a true all-road, all-weather helmet that doesn’t want to tear your head off.

 I’ve owned both the Shoei Hornet X2 and the Schuberth E1 Adventure.
 I paid $639.99 for the Shoei and $599.00 for the E1, putting them effectively in the same price range.
 The build quality of both helmets is excellent, but I personally believe that the Shoei comes out on top for touring.
 In terms of the space between my mouth and the helmet, both the Shoei and the E1 offer more room compared to the Shoei GT-Air.